golemfactory/golem-wiki/docs/3.-FAQ/FAQ.md

 To check if your ports are forwarded correctly you can use www.canyouseeme.org

+### Setting and Saving Your Password

+Golem is Open Source software built on the Ethereum blockchain as part of a P2P network, because our network security relies on the decentralized nature of blockchain technology we do not keep backups of your wallet keys or password.
+We recommend that you backup your keys and password by writing them down and storing them in a safe place.
+This is the best way to protect your data.

+We do not offer password recovery so please write down your password when you first install Golem.
+We also have documentation on how to backup your app and keys here.

 ### App Overview

 Here are some direct links designed to give you a top to bottom overview of the Golem App.
 Included in these docs are some troubleshooting tips for common issues.